andrechico999/https-github.com-emmo78-com.safetynet.alerts/README.md

 ]

 http://localhost:8080/phoneAlert?firestation=1
-return list of telephone numbers of residents served by the fire station
+return list of phone numbers of residents served by the fire station
 no duplicate
 [
     {